derula/gdscript-async/README.md

 func coro2(a, b):
   await renamed

-await Async.all([some_signal, coro1, [coro2, "a", "b"]])
+await Async.all([signal1, Async.signal_to_coro(signal2), coro1, [coro2, "a", "b"]])
 ```

 ### Async.coro_to_signal

-Converts a corouting into a signal that, when awaited, will emit the coroutine's return value.
+Converts a coroutine into a signal that, when awaited, will emit the coroutine's return value.

 Usage: